-Note: To get an accurate price point for your property, contact me.
-Coldwell Banker’s big data technology capabilities will put you at an advantage.
-Plus, we can now tell you where people are moving in to your area from and market to that area directly.
-Houses priced and marketed accurately sell fast, especially with a real estate industry veteran and local expert helping you navigate the process.
+Note: To get an accurate price point for your property based on its location and price point, contact me.
+Coldwell Banker’s big data technology capabilities will put you at a unique advantage.
+I can show you the latest age and earnings breakdown for your particular area, show you where people are moving into that area from and how I can market to those specific areas and demographics directly.
+The result is in you receiving the maximum selling price with a shorter time on the market.
+Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert, helping you navigate the process.

 New Jersey’s Economic Drivers:

-At the same time, the number of homes offered for sale in New Jersey remained low and had recently decreased.
-The supply decreased by ~ 5,000 homes, compared to a year ago.
-Currently, ~37,000 fewer (-50%) homes are on the market compared to the 2011 peak.
+At the same time, the number of homes offered for sale in New Jersey remained low.
+Currently, ~44,000 fewer homes (-60%) are on the market compared to the 2011 peak.

-We have an acute shortage of inventory in both Hunterdon and Somerset county in our more popular price points and locations.
+We still have an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations.

-Interest rates at the end of December rose slightly to a level of just over 3.98% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just under the 3.4% range.
-Five and seven-year arms are just under the 3.5% range.
+The economy is strengthening, and Interest rates have fallen in recent weeks to just over 3.45% for a 30-year conventional mortgage.
+A fifteen-year conventional mortgage rests at just over the 3% mark.
+Five-year arms are just under the 3.25% range.